SarthakKumarPathak/Financial-Document-Classifier/README.md

 # Financial-Document-Classifier
-A GenAI project to classify financial text sentiment using FinBERT transformer embeddings.
+Financial Sentiment Classifier (GenAI + NLP) .This project classifies financial text into positive, negative, or neutral categories using the pre-trained FinBERT transformer model.